-We assess your grant application
+We assess all grant applications

-We assess your application against the assessment criteria including an overall consideration of value with money.
+We assess the applications against eligibility criteria and notify you if you are not eligible.
+If you are eligible, we then assess your eligible application against the assessment criteria including an overall consideration of value with money.